 - The estimated time for the exam is three hours.

-- We urge you not to leave any of the exam sections/pages idle for more than 20 minutes (e.g. move to next or previous page), otherwise, the exam will automatically terminate.
+- We urge you not to leave any of the exam sections/pages idle for more than 20 minutes (e.g. move to the next or previous page); otherwise, the exam will be automatically terminated

 - The ALNG unit administers a placement exam to enlist students in the appropriate level based on their proficiency in Modern Standard Arabic.